cdrubin/cosmopolitan/apelua.md

 To make an APE Lua binary really useful across platforms the following are pre-requisites:

-1. Being able to extend the lua base with platform-specific functions (like [luafilesystem](https://github.com/keplerproject/luafilesystem))
+1. Being able to extend the lua base with some platform-specific functions (like parts of [luafilesystem](https://github.com/keplerproject/luafilesystem))
 2. Pass along command-line arguments to an initial Lua file
 3. Enable Lua sripts to _require_ other Lua files from within the zip archive